zsq978663747/Documentation/BET/BET DPOS Borda Count Voting Plan.md

 	Judging the relationship between W+(H-1)*F(Q) and X(Q) and determining the corresponding strategy.

 Because F is a positive correlation function of Q, X is also a positive correlation function of Q, and W is a random parameter with speculation.
 So it can be concluded that the cheating gain will be significantly reduced with the increase of Q, under the assumption of rational natural person.
-Choosing to maintain justice is a dominant strategy.
+Choosing to maintain fairness is a dominant strategy.
 So from this perspective, the POS mechanism is a stable model.

 In fact, when we further analyze the ethical parameters, we can obtain the following relationships and conclusions between the equity structure and the stakeholders' income:

-A) Absolute concentration structure of Shares
+A) Absolute concentration structure of equity

 	If the equity is absolutely concentrated on the network operators, the supervision will be difficult, and the moral value of the network operators will decrease or even become negative.
 	Operator Responsibility(→min)=Operator Morality(→-)×{1+ Operator Asset Ownership(max)}